Health and Social Care Network: NHSnet

 NHSnet was managed jointly by BT and Cable & Wireless and was developed under the aegis of the NHS Information Authority.
 However the standards of service varied widely throughout the NHS due to different local practices and levels of equipment.
 NHSnet was succeeded by N3 in 2006.
 It is sometimes referred to (by a sort of retrospective nomination) as "N2".

 Connections to NHSnet were strictly controlled by the NHS Information Authority, which specified the security required and data protocols allowed under its 'Code of Connect' agreements.
 Similarly, it controlled access to or from the Internet, including email, through managed gateways.

 Organisations wishing to provide information or applications to their NHS partners over NHSnet had a choice of applying for their own Code of Connection, which required a considerable investment in time (typically 6 months), effort and infrastructure; or partnering with one of the restricted number of organisations (BT, Cable and Wireless and Ioko) able to use their own Code of Connect for these purposes.

 NHSnet admin passwords were exposed, during the attack of Lulzsec in June 2011.

 N3

-N3 is a national broadband network for the English National Health Service (NHS), connecting all NHS locations and 1.3 million employees across England.
-As of 2018 it is being phased out.
+N3 was a national broadband network for the English National Health Service (NHS), connecting all NHS locations and 1.3 million employees across England.
+As of 2018 it was being phased out.
 In 2004, BT was awarded the contract to deliver and manage the IT project on behalf of the NHS.
+According to an ICO Decision Notice in relation to a freedom of information enquiry, the seven-year contract document ran to around 1000 pages and had a value in excess of £530m.

 N3 was preceded by NHSnet, becoming N3 in 2006.

-N3 provides the foundations to deliver other components of the NHS National Programme for IT (NPfIT) such as Choose and Book, the NHS Care Records Service, Electronic Prescriptions and the NHS Picture Archiving and Communications System.
+N3 provided the foundations to deliver other components of the NHS National Programme for IT (NPfIT) such as Choose and Book, the NHS Care Records Service, Electronic Prescriptions and the NHS Picture Archiving and Communications System.